TeseoLou/codoku/README.md

 Each of these audiences spans across the previously identified age demographics, reinforcing the importance of inclusive design that scales by ability, comfort, and purpose — not just age alone.

 This understanding directly informed the development of user stories, which capture and prioritize the needs, behaviors, and goals of these distinct audience groups.
-The next section explores how Codoku's user stories shaped design and functionality decisions to serve these varied user types.
+The next section explores how **Codoku**'s user stories shaped design and functionality decisions to serve these varied user types.

 ### **2.1.5.
 User Stories**

-For this project, user stories were developed to capture the diverse needs of Codoku’s target audience, ensuring the application delivers a responsive, rewarding, and user-centric puzzle experience.
+For this project, user stories were developed to capture the diverse needs of **Codoku’s** target audience, ensuring the application delivers a responsive, rewarding, and user-centric puzzle experience.
 The creation of user stories helped define what different user groups—such as new users, returning players, educational institutions, and older tech newcomers—expected from the platform.
 These stories bridged the gap between user needs and the technical development process, ensuring that every feature contributed to a smooth user experience and served as a roadmap for development and design decisions.

 To ensure effective and timely delivery, the user stories were divided into three priority categories.
 These categories reflect essential, important, and desirable features respectively:

-🟥 **Must-Have** stories represent the core features Codoku cannot function without.
+🟥 **Must-Have** stories represent the core features **Codoku** cannot function without.
 These include elements like puzzle interactivity, user input, feedback systems, and accessibility design.
 🟨 **Should-Have** stories focus on improving the experience for specific audiences, such as offering difficulty levels or enhancing usability across devices.
 🟩 **Could-Have** stories introduce advanced or bonus functionality that, while not essential, would significantly enhance the experience if time and resources allow.